Rapid Therapy Guidance for Patients Seeking New Options

 Travera is using a breakthrough technology to measure which cancer drugs work against each individual’s unique cancer cells.
-We are developing a universal biomarker for enabling oncologists to quickly determine which drugs to prescribe based on the actual responses of their patients’ tumor cells to candidate drugs.
+We have developed a rapid therapy guidance test that enables oncologists to quickly determine which drugs to prescribe based on the actual responses of their patients’ tumor cells to candidate drugs.

 Travera was founded in 2017 to commercialize a breakthrough measurement technology and biomarker developed in the Manalis Laboratory in the Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology (MIT).